-Five-time traveler Gail has been all over the world, having seen the sites from Amsterdam to Japan.
-On her last trip to Europe, Gail made it a mission to visit the famous sites of British TV series Downton Abbey.
+Traveler Gail has been all over the world, having seen the sites from Amsterdam to Japan.
+On a trip to Europe, Gail made it a mission to visit the famous sites of British TV series Downton Abbey.
 Read on to see why she suggests this experience as a great way to spend your free time on a London City Stay or London extension.

-We planned a trip to London knowing the series Downton Abbey would be coming to an end.
+We planned a trip to London knowing the series Downton Abbey was coming to an end.
 We needed to say a proper goodbye to the house which was a character in itself and to the village which made up the world of Downton Abbey.

 So how does one arrange a trip to Highclere Castle (a.k.a.
 Downton Abbey)?
 Unbeknownst to us, tickets sell out a year ahead of time mainly because Highclere is only open a limited amount of days per year.
 I started planning our visit seven months before our London trip.
 The day of the trip, we met our private tour company at the Gloucester Road Tube Station at 8:50 a.m to begin our day-long adventure.

 It was a one-and-a-half hour drive to Bampton (aka Downton Village).
 As we walked through Bampton, we were able to see the Hospital, the Post Office, Mrs. Patmore’s B&B, the Village Green, pubs, church and Crawley House.
 At the library (converted into Downton Hospital for the series), there is a gift shop selling three Downton Abbey books written by a Bampton resident, maps of the village marked with the famous sites, and other Downton Abbey souvenirs.